-Each public prosecutor is affiliated with one of the Public Prosecutors Offices and strives to uphold social justice as a representative of public interests.
+Each public prosecutor belongs to one of the above Public Prosecutors Offices and strives to uphold social justice as a representative of public interests.
 Their primary objective is to uncover the truth in cases through investigations and trials, ensuring that offenders are appropriately punished.
 In addition, public prosecutor's assistant officers work at Public Prosecutors Offices to assist prosecutors.